JaimeRedondo/Mushrooms_Classification/README.md

 Classify the different mushrooms of Guadalajara by images.

-# Raw Data Description

-## How to get the data and run the code
+# How to get the data and run the code

 We will briefly explain what it consists of and how the dataset used for the project has been constructed.